 Crave-Worthy Ground Pork Tacos

 Thanks to ground pork, these easy pork tacos come together fast.
 You can even make the filling in advance.
 Jump to the Ground Pork Tacos Recipe

 It’s no secret that we love tacos around here.
 We’ve made them with shrimp, beef, roasted veggies, and most recently, shredded chicken.
-Even though we’ve shared a bunch of taco recipes with you, we’ve always missed pork!
+But even though we’ve shared some taco recipes with you, we’ve always missed pork!
 Thanks to these crave-worthy tacos, that’s been remedied and you know what?
 They might be my current favorite.